 Gentle Ways To Care For Yourself During Busy Times.
 Busy times… hah!
 That’s every freaking day.
 For all of us.
-Especially now that we’re launching into the madness of the holidays- more expectations, more requirements, more time and money spent.
+Especially now that we’re launching into the madness of 2019- more expectations, more requirements, more time and money spent.

 But it’s true that if you don’t care for yourself, no one else will.
 Then we either crash from exhaustion and stress or feel bitterly resentful that “we do everything!”
 Here’s some simple principles to keep while battling a million different challenges.